caityhaycock-cpu/example-repo/README.md

 Another feature of this project is that folders are removed using the rmdir (remove directory) function.

-Navigating into the first folder, this program removes the last two folders created.
+This program navigates to the first folder and removes the last two folders created.

 Upon folder creation and removal, a message indicating the respective action will be displayed.